plnh/Customer_Personality_Analysis/Project_Summery_Results.md

   - Data Preparation: I create new features for the dataset in order to define the customer personalities
   - Data cleaning: I identify missing values and outliners.
 Then I'll make decision on how to handle them
 ## 2. Data Exploratory: this is the main step of the analysis
+  **- Modeling clusters:**
-  - Modeling clusters: in this step I'll organize the customers into clusters.
-I'll classify the customers by demographics segment.
+In this step I'll organize the customers into clusters.
+I'll classify the customers by demographics using 4 segments:
+- Stars: Old customers with high income and high spending nature.
+- High Potential: New customers with high income and high spending nature.
+- Need Attention: New customers with below-average income and low spending nature.
+- Leaky Bucket: Old customers with below-average income and a low spending nature.

 Then I'll analyzise by products to answer which customer segment tend to buy what.
+Again I define 4 new segments according to the spending of customers on each product:
+- Non Buyer
+- Low Buyer
+- Frequent Buyer
+- Biggest Buyer

   - Clusters interpretation: in this step I'll export the dataset and visualize them using tableau.
 The visualization can be found Here
 # Results
 ## Findings: